Optimization of Nonlinear Turbulence in Stellarators: Results

-Next, we include the two-term quasisymmetry objective into the second part of the optimization loop.
+Next, we include the two-term quasisymmetry objective in the second part of the optimization loop.
 The final heat flux traces and optimized cross-sections of the flux surfaces are shown in Fig. \ref{turbulence-qs trace and boundaries}.
-The cross-sections in Fig. \ref{cross sections} show relatively modest changes in the shape of optimized stellarator.
+The cross sections in Fig. \ref{cross sections} show relatively modest changes in the shape of optimized stellarator.
 However, the time-trace (simulated at the $\psi/\psi_b = 0.5$ surface) in Fig. \ref{heat flux trace} shows about a factor of 3 decrease in the nonlinear heat flux.

-To ensure that the nonlinear heat flux was reduced across the entire plasma volume, we again ran simulations at radial locations of $\rho = 0.2$, $0.4$, $0.6$, and $0.8$.
+To ensure that the nonlinear heat flux was reduced throughout the plasma volume, we again ran simulations at radial locations of $\rho = 0.2$, $0.4$, $0.6$, and $0.8$.
 The resulting heat fluxes as well as the maximum symmetry breaking residuals across $\rho$ are plotted in Fig. \ref{turbulence qs rho scan}.
-As seen in the plots, despite only optimizing for the $\psi/\psi_b = 0.5$ surface, the heat flux is reduced across the entire plasma volume.
-With regards to quasisymmetry, for $\rho < 0.5$, the optimized equilibrium has a smaller maximum symmetry-breaking mode than the initial equilibrium.
+As seen in the plots, despite optimizing only for the $\rho = \sqrt{0.5}$ surface, the heat flux is reduced throughout the plasma volume.
+With regard to quasisymmetry, for $\rho < 0.5$, the optimized equilibrium has smaller maximum symmetry-breaking modes than the initial equilibrium.
 However, this reverses in the outer surfaces.
-This is unexpected, considering the quasisymmetry residuals were computed at $\rho = 0.6, \ 0.8 \ $ and $1$.
+This is unexpected considering that the quasisymmetry residuals were computed at $\rho = 0.6, \ 0.8 \ $ and $1$.
 Nevertheless, the degree of symmetry-breaking is still comparable to WISTELL-A \citep{Bader2020AdvancingStellarators}, another optimized QH stellarator.
-Indeed, the $|B|$ plots in Fig. \ref{|B| plots} show contours characteristic of a quasi-helically symmetric stellarator (plotted at the $\psi = 0.5$ surface).
+Indeed, the $|\mathbf{B}|$ plots in Fig. \ref{|B| plots} show contours characteristic of a quasi-helically symmetric stellarator (plotted at the $\psi = 0.5$ surface).

-Unlike in tokamaks, different field lines (characterized by the field line label $\alpha$) in stellarators experience different curvatures, magnetic fields, etc. and so may have very different fluxes \citep{Dewar1983BallooningSystems, Faber2015GyrokineticStellarator}.
-Therefore, we also run simulations at $\alpha$ at the radial location $\rho = \sqrt{0.5}$.
+Unlike in tokamaks, different field lines in stellarators experience different curvatures, magnetic fields, etc. and so may have very different fluxes \citep{Dewar1983BallooningSystems, Faber2015GyrokineticStellarator}.
+Therefore, we also run simulations across $\alpha$ at the radial location $\rho = \sqrt{0.5}$.
 The resulting scan is shown in Fig. \ref{turbulence qs alpha scan}.
 At each $\alpha$ simulated, the optimized stellarator has a lower heat flux, indicating that the heat flux has been reduced across the entire flux surface.